At least 5 killed in shooting in Raleigh, North Carolina; suspect in custody

 No details were provided on the circumstances of the shootings or a possible motive.

-As the incident was unfolding, residents were advised by police "to remain in their homes," while drivers were also asked to avoid the area.
+Residents were "advised to remain in their homes," police tweeted, while drivers were also asked to avoid the area.

 Nearby Hedingham Golf Club told CBS affiliate WNCN-TV that it closed the club and pulled all golfers off the course.